prestone/limiter/README.md

 # 💂Limiter
-Limit any of request simple.
-Sometimes you want to limit any of request or data.
-So here is a simple solution for limits.
+Limit any request is simple now.
+Sometimes you want to limit api requests or any data.
+So this is a simple solution for limits.
+I use it in production.

 ### Install
 ```go get -u github.com/prestone/limiter```